 Tip #2: Hang on, before we descend

 When you enter the water, again the adrenaline is pumping.
 Stop!
 Put your regulator in and take the mask off.
 Then put your face into the water and breath without the mask on, the shock of cold water or, if you are lucky, the pleasant sensation of warm tropical waters and the concentration of breathing without the mask once again steadies you down and drops your breathing and pulse rate.
-Doing this for a minute before you descend, can give you up to five more minutes bottom time.
+Doing this for a minute before you descend, can give you up to five more minutes of bottom time.
 Why?
 Because you are relaxed and your body has had time to adjust to its new environment.

 Tip #3: Adjust and get comfortable

-Once you are on the bottom, if there is a clear area and you can kneel down without damaging the environment.
-Take a minute again to check your gear, adjust and orientated to your surroundings.
+Once you are on the bottom if there is a clear area and you can kneel down without damaging the environment.
+Take a minute again to check your gear, adjust, and orientated to your surroundings.
 This is when you and your buddy can establish how you really feel and if there are any problems, work them out.